daos-stack/daos/utils/ansible/ftest/README.md

 ## Installing DAOS Binaries

 Building and installing binaries could be done thanks to the generated bash script `daos-make.sh`.
-This last script support several options and the two sub-commands `install` and `update`.
+This last script supports several options and the two sub-commands `install` and `update`.

 More details on the supported options could be found with running the command with the `--help` option.

 The `install` sub-command should be used to install/reinstall from scratch all the DAOS binaries and their dependencies such as the *spdk* or the *mercury* libraries.
-For example, the *foo* user could used the following command line to install or reinstall the DAOS binaries and its dependencides into the `/home/foo/daos/install` directory.
+For example, the *foo* user could use the following command line to install or reinstall the DAOS binaries and its dependencides into the `/home/foo/daos/install` directory.

 ```bash